MicrosoftDocs/azure-ai-docs/articles/machine-learning/component-reference/feature-hashing.md

 ---
 # Feature Hashing component reference

+> [!WARNING]
+> IMPORTANT NOTICE: This component HAS BEEN DEPRECATED because its dependency, the NimbusML project (https://github.com/microsoft/NimbusML), is no longer actively maintained.
+As a result, this component will not receive future updates or security patches.
+> We plan to remove this component in upcoming releases.
+Users are recommended to migrate to alternative solutions to ensure continued support and security.

 This article describes a component included in Azure Machine Learning designer.

 Use the Feature Hashing component to transform a stream of English text into a set of integer features.
 You can then pass this hashed feature set to a machine learning algorithm to train a text analytics model.